 Ensures lab conditions and equipment are properly cleaned and maintained in accordance with established procedures.

 Assists in the training and development of technicians, acting as a group leader.

-Master’s degree with 2 years of experience in a laboratory setting or equivalent combination of education and experience equaling 7 years required.
+Master’s degree with two years of experience in a laboratory setting or an equivalent combination of education and experience equaling seven years.

 The hiring range for this position is $17.00 - $22.96 per hour.

 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.